 As Flight 1628 made its way over Alaska, at a little past 5 in the evening, Captain Kenju Terauchi saw something strange outside the window.
 Two glowing craft were following their plane, tailing it to their left.
 Terauchi’s first thought suggested that they were US Air Force pilots patrolling Alaskan air space.
 These patrols were regular due to how (relatively) close its border was to the Soviet Union.
-A closer look however told the experienced pilot that these were not US airplanes.
-In fact they didn’t look like anything he or his crew had ever seen.
+A closer look, however, told the experienced pilot that these were not US airplanes.
+In fact, they didn’t look like anything he or his crew had ever seen.

 Then the craft went from left of the plane to a holding position dead in front of it, within seconds.
-They now realised there was no doubt they were dealing with something completely unknown.
+They now realized there was no doubt they were dealing with something completely unknown.
 They remained in this position for several minutes before they zipped back to the left of Flight 1628.

 It was then they saw, the “mother ship.”

 The gigantic ship looked like a “flat pale white light” and was the size of at least two aircraft carriers.
-The huge object simply held its position in front of the plane before it, and the two smaller craft, disappeared.
+The huge object simply held its position in front of the plane before it, and the two smaller craft disappeared.
 By the time another aircraft arrived to see why there had been a break in communications, the objects had vanished.